missingfaktor/akar/TUTORIAL.md

 In their report ["Pattern Matching for an Object-oriented and Dynamically Typed Programming Language"](https://publishup.uni-potsdam.de/files/4204/tbhpi36.pdf), Geller et al also echo a similar sentiment:

 > In contrast to regular accessors and conditional statements, it can be argued that deep pattern matching allows concise, readable deconstruction of complex data structures.
 More specifically, multiple nested conditional expressions quickly become difficult to read, while nested patterns allow destructuring of nested data containers in a single expression.

-As it turns out, pattern matching can also be useful without a typing discipline, as illustrated by [Erlang](http://learnyousomeerlang.com/syntax-in-functions)'s example where it's an integral feature of the language.
-There exist implementations for [Newspeak](http://gbracha.blogspot.de/2010/06/patterns-as-objects-in-newspeak.html), [Common Lisp](https://github.com/m2ym/optima), [Racket](http://docs.racket-lang.org/reference/match.html), and even for [Clojure](https://github.com/clojure/core.match).

 ### Drawbacks of traditional implementations